Translation management

 • Open the Safari browser (default) and click on the “aA” symbol in the address bar.

-• A drop-down menu will open and you should see the option “Translate to English,” which allows you to translate the website to English.
+• A drop-down menu will open, and you should see the option “Translate Website,” which allows you to translate the content into any language available in the list.

 Translate a web page on iPhone | Phrase